-During Reception children continue to develop their auditory awareness through activities such as `Silly Soup` and they also develop their phonic knowledge, linking phonemes to graphemes, through carefully sequenced daily Phonics teaching using our own `Memorable Teaches` based on the Phase Two, Three and Four Letters and Sounds Progression.
+During Reception children continue to develop their auditory awareness through activities such as `Silly Soup` and they also develop their phonic knowledge, linking phonemes to graphemes, through carefully sequenced daily Phonics teaching using our own `Memorable Teaches` based on Phases Two, Three and Four.

 Any children falling behind are quickly identified and receive additional support in `Pre-teach` Phonic Interventions.
 All children in Reception practise and consolidate their phonic skills through daily shared reading activities using the online Bug Club books and through one to one guided reading.
 They also practise reading these online books at home with their parents and carers.
 Our online reading scheme matches the progression of phonics teaching, enabling children to apply and really consolidate their phonic skills.
 Children also have lots of opportunities to apply their phonic skills during their own self chosen activities.
 For example they use phonic skills to help them write food orders in the Reception Café and enjoy dressing as aliens as they read `alien` words to their friends.
 Learning in Reception is based around high quality storybooks, these texts inspire and underpin cross curricular learning and help to foster a love of books and reading and children are also encouraged to choose books from the Book Areas to take home to share with their family.